slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 ### Data Model

 #### Naming Conventions
-- The names of items, relations and Enums must:
+- For items, relations and Enums; the names must:
 	- Contain only alphanumeric characters
 	- Must use **Pascal** case
 		 > 	Examples: OrderTypes as an enum, Order2InvoiceRel for a relation, Order for an item type